xplshn/tinygo_mpu6050_dmp/Readme.md

 ## Useage

 When the Arduino/MPU6050 starts up it will run the calibration for all 6-axis'.
 It should be placed on a flat horizontal surface and kept STILL.
-Once calibration has completed, the roll, pitch and yaw will be dumped at approx 100 millisecond intervals.
+Once calibration has completed, the yaw, pitch and roll will be dumped at approx 100 millisecond intervals.

 The output can be used together with VPython for simple animation.

 ### VPython animation

 The repo has simple bash scripts to get VPython up and running.
 A python virtual environment is the easiest to get going.
 Use the scripts as a guide:
   - create the Vitual env.
   - activate the venv `source ./bin/activate`